From the book – The Power is in the Connection

 The water company pumps and stores water waiting for our beckoning call at the faucet.

-Farmers and truckers are growing and transporting food products to our local grocer who in turn, makes these products available to our community, our families and to us.
+Farmers and truckers are growing and transporting food products to our local grocer who in turn, makes these products available to our community, our families, and ourselves.

 There are countless more examples that demonstrate that almost every action we take throughout our day has visible and invisible support structures of interdependent relationships.